mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

   That is, we want to avoid a policy that dictates versions more than (say) 2 years old will break when syncing "just in case".
 * Any solution to this must be achievable in a relatively short timeframe as we know of product asks coming down the line which require this capability.
+* We have made a pragmatic decision that it *will* be acceptable for these unknown fields to be lost if the user disconnects the account from sync, either by explicit action or because a password reset caused the encryption keys to be lost, even if the account is reconnected.
+We made this decision as we feel the additional complexity of implementing this doesn't match the benefit of keeping the fields in these edge-cases.

 ## Considered Options